syncfusion-content/xamarin-docs/Xamarin/DataGrid/RowDragAndDrop.md

 documentation: UG
 ---

-# Row Drag and Drop
+# Row Drag and Drop in Xamarin DataGrid (SfDataGrid)

 The data grid allows you to drag and drop a row by setting the [SfDataGrid.AllowDraggingRow](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowDraggingRow.html) property to `true`.
 A customizable row drag-and-drop template is displayed while dragging a row.
 Drag-and-drop operations can be handled using the [SfDataGrid.QueryRowDragging](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~QueryRowDragging_EV.html) event.